Thursday's coronavirus updates: Champaign County death toll now at 17 in December; Government panel endorses Pfizer vaccine; Vermilion tops 4,000 total cases

 After losing 30 residents to COVID-19 in November, Champaign County’s December death toll now stands at 17 less than two weeks into the month.

-The C-U Public Health District reports that 15 of the county's 75 total fatalities came during the past week.
+The Champaign-Urbana Public Health District reports that 15 of the county's 75 total fatalities came during the past week.

 They include: